-Lonsdale Quay is where you’ll find the Seabus terminal and Lonsdale Quay Market.
-Close by are Shipbuilders’ Square, Waterfront Park and many restaurants.
+Lonsdale Quay is where you’ll find the SeaBus terminal and Lonsdale Quay Market.
+Close by are the Shipyards, Waterfront Park and many restaurants.

 Lonsdale Quay and Lower Lonsdale